Peloton member running outdoors

 Peloton running instructor Becs Gentry says the most common culprit for beginners who are training for a 5K is time: how difficult it is to commit time, on the regular, to a new and challenging hobby.

-For intermediate-level runners, your training should focus on building your endurance so you can keep a steady pace for the duration of your race.
+For intermediate-level runners, your training should focus on building your endurance so you can keep a steady pace for the duration of your 5K race.
 As you’re training, try picking up your pace after a few weeks and challenging yourself to shave off some time so that you’re able to “keep up with the pack” during the actual 5K.
-This might mean incorporating more strength training into your 5K training plan, which we will discuss later.
+This might mean incorporating more strength training or interval training into your 5K training plan (more on that in a minute).

 If you’re an advanced runner, you might think that training for a 5K isn’t worth the effort, but setting a few weeks aside to plan for your 5K could make all the difference in how quickly you complete the race.
 Why not make winning your age group your goal, and use that as the impetus to train?
 Specifically, see how much time you can shave off your usual run time or even how quickly you can cross the finish line on race day.
 This could look like challenging yourself to treadmill sprints to help challenge your cardiovascular system and build your stamina.

 Once you’ve settled on the focus of your training, it’s time to lay the foundation for your 5K and settle on a training schedule.
-It’s far better to start your 5K journey by following a specific plan rather than winging it with a rushed or, worse, inconsistent training plan.
+It’s far better to start your 5K journey by following a specific plan (like the Go the Distance: 5K program on the Peloton App) rather than winging it with a rushed or inconsistent training plan.

 “A plan is going to help hold you accountable,” Becs says.
 “You see your training expectations ahead of time and can—hopefully—fit them into your schedule.
 This way, you show up and treat the training sessions like the important meetings they are.”